In Wild Air

 The setup: you, the gambler, have a bunch of pokies, each with possibly different, and unknown, odds.
 Maybe some win more than they lose, on average.
 Or not.
 (While researching this I learned that non-metaphorical Australian pokies lose you, on average, just under 20 cents in the dollar.)

 You put the coins in a slot, pull the conceptual “arm” and see if you get money back.
-Over time, you get more money back from machines and less from others, so you might try to concentrate on the machines that make you more money. maybe eventually you find the best possible pokie and play that one.
+Over time, you get more money back from some machines and less from others, so you might try to concentrate on the machines that make you more money.
+Maybe eventually you find the best possible pokie and play that one.
 But if you choose just one pokie too soon, you are maybe missing a better one.
 This is the explore-exploit tradeoff - the balance between sticking with a good thing and finding a better thing, and I think an interesting vocabulary tool for when you have dilemmas over research, or romance, or finding furniture on Gumtree.

-It turns out that with a bit of modern mathematics and lot of modern computation, these models are powerful.
+It turns out that with a bit of modern mathematics and a lot of modern computation, these models are powerful.
 If you attempt to design the best possible learning rules for the conceptual gambler, you end up producing fancy famous AIs such as the recent Go-playing and Atari-playing robots.
 Point the fancy algorithm at the simulated Atari, put a virtual joystick instead of a pokie lever in its virtual hands, and it will learn to beat human players at pong.
 These particular game-playing examples are études and PR fluff, though.

 What I see, day to day, is the ubiquitous industrial application, specifically: teaching machines to play humans like a video game.
 Advertising, social media feeds, newspaper headlines, all use bandit models.
 These systems are designed to get maximum profit out of us by treating the various options (ad placement, headline wording, Facebook wall content) as different “levers” to pull.
 That is, these are the models that make Facebook as addictive as actual poker machines to actual humans.
 Multi-armed payoff machines are what we look like in the GPU eyes of the machines of commerce, and they are better at playing the pokies than we.